masai-school/full-stack-dev-1908/course/week_6/day_3/coding_1.md

          If the class is already created then you will call updateName. color will be black by default, and font-size will be 20px.
 - `color`: will change the value of the color
 - `font-size`: will update the value of font-size
+- `Render`: When clicked, you should display the name with a div and h1 tag.

 ### FSD W6.3.1.A.3:
 `Extend` the Class Header to make a new Class `listHeader`